shawnoster/notes-public/recipe.molasses-sugar-cookies.md

 ### Mix and Chill _(2 hours)_

 Mix well and chill for at least 2 hours.

 ### Bake

 Form in 1-inch balls, roll in sugar and place on greased cookie sheet.
 Bake in 375° oven for approximately 6-8 minutes.

-_Pomeroy over - 360 for 13min_
+- Pomeroy oven - 360 for 13min